 - migraine aura without headache, also known as silent migraine – where an aura or other migraine symptoms are experienced, but a headache does not develop

-If you suffer from frequent or severe migraine symptoms, you should see a GP.Cluster headaches start without warning, with a pain akin to a sharp, burning or piercing sensation on one side of the head.
+If you suffer from frequent or severe migraine symptoms, you should see a GP.Cluster headaches start without warning, with an acute pain akin to a sharp, burning or piercing sensation on one side of the head.
 Attacks can last between 15 minutes and 3 hours, occurring between 1 and 8 times a day.
 Often accompanied by:

 - a red and watering eye